UPDATED: 3:25 p.m. ET, June 12, 2020 —

-Civil Rights leader Medgar Evers (pictured) was a trailblazer for racial equality in the South — all while displaying a tireless dedication to self-improvement, education, and fair treatment for citizens in his native Mississippi and abroad.
-On this day 51 years ago, Evers was killed in the driveway of his home by a Ku Klux Klan member who lived free for a time after the senseless murder.
+Civil Rights leader Medgar Evers was a trailblazer for racial equality in the South — all while displaying a tireless dedication to self-improvement, education, and fair treatment for citizens in his native Mississippi and abroad.
+On June 12, 1963, he was assassinated in the driveway of his home by a Ku Klux Klan member who lived free for a time after the senseless murder.
 NewsOne takes a brief look back in the life of the late, great Medgar Evers.

 Just a year before his graduation from the college in 1952, Evers married Myrlie Beasley (now Myrlie Evers-Williams), and the couple had three children.
 Evers groomed his leadership skills as a member of the school’s football, debate, and track teams.
 He also served as a junior class president.